samfitgen/trgen/docs/Sweet_Spot_Base-Sweet_Spot_Base_Mid_Volume-Mid_Volume_I.md

 **Description**:

 > Geiger +1 is 4x12-minute efforts spent in the Sweet Spot, 88-94% FTP, with
-> brief, 3-minute recoveries between efforts.
+> 4-minute recoveries between efforts.

 ### Friday